Wall Street coasts toward the finish of its best week in the last 5

 In the meantime, Wall Street continues to drift around its record heights.

-Oracle sank 4.8% and was one of the day's heaviest weights on the S&P 500 index.
-But that shaved only a bit off its surge from earlier in the week, when it soared to its best day on 1992 amid excitement about multi-billion dollar contracts signed related to artificial-intelligence technology.
+Oracle sank 4.1% and was one of the day's heaviest weights on the S&P 500 index.
+But that shaved only a bit off its surge from earlier in the week, when it soared to its best day on 1992 amid excitement about multibillion dollar contracts signed related to artificial-intelligence technology.

-Another company that’s benefited from the AI frenzy, Super Micro Computer, rose 3.4% after saying it’s begun high-volume shipments of racks using Blackwell Ultra equipment from Nvidia that can be used for AI.

-Microsoft climbed 2.2% after European Union regulators accepted the tech giant’s proposed changes to its Teams platform, resolving a long-running antitrust investigation.

 The European Commission said Friday that Microsoft’s final commitments to unbundle Teams from its Office software suite, including further tweaks following a market test in May and June, are enough to satisfy competition concerns.